Whatsapp Icon

 If you're a young woman before you start cancer treatment, they send you to see a fertility clinic because chemo can destroy fertility.
 I was very mortified because I didn't plan anything about having children.
 I was 30 when I was diagnosed and I had a panic attack when I heard the news.
 The only one that could calm me down was my mom.
 My parents live about a six to seven-hour drive.
 So my parents couldn't come and see me because it was just too short notice.
 So I ended up kind of not going with the fertility option.
 That was my compromise.

 So they don't want you to use these eggs.
-But from the biopsy, when all my profiles came back, my tumour had a good chance that it would have actually progressed beyond my armpit because of the size.
+But from the biopsy, when all my profiles came back, my tumour had a good chance that it would have progressed beyond my armpit because of its size.
 It was about the size of my hand.
 And it was already in about three or four of my lymph nodes, and they were fully inflamed.
 So it's just shocking.
-So I started off with chemo and then started hormone therapy.
+So I started with chemo and then started hormone therapy.
 But after I had the surgery, I was on hormone therapy.

 They wanted to do chemotherapy because my tumour was so big and aggressive.
 So it was stressful for me because I don't like needles and it's IV every time.
-So that was really difficult.
+So that was difficult.
 Chemotherapy destroyed my oesophagus and my stomach lining.
 So I only had four treatments.
 I lost all my hair.
 I was a bit bloated because they have to give you steroids before the chemo so your body doesn't reject it.
-The first session started off with Herceptin.
+The first session started with Herceptin.
 It burned so intensely.
-The medicine basically tells your immune system to attack the tumour.
+The medicine tells your immune system to attack the tumour.
 It was amazing because, in a couple of days, my tumour shrunk to nothing.
 My breast was back to normal.
 It was flat like the other one.

-All chemotherapy is basically poison.
+All chemotherapy is poison.
 My body just hated it.
-I actually had allergic reactions to it.
+I had allergic reactions to it.
 I've been on hormone therapy for about ten years or even more, maybe even the rest of my life.
 She thinks that I have a chance to actually have a child in the future and do it naturally.
 So that's a big thing going from you're going to die for me.

 What I learned